 If you enjoy creativity, theatre, performance and fun, this is an event you must write down in your calendar.

-This event completely takes over Adelaide, her surrounding suburbs and even some regional areas of South Australia for 31 magical days and nights each year.
+This event completely takes over Adelaide’s city centre.
+It includes the surrounding suburbs and even some regional areas of South Australia for 31 magical days and nights each year.
 The city practically pulses with creativity.

 Still not got your creative fix?
 Visit WOMADelaide.
-During this festival, around 500 artists from 30+ countries perform on 8 stages spread across a 34-hectare venue space in Adelaide’s magnificent Botanic Park.
+During this festival, around 500 artists from 30+ countries perform on 8 stages.
+It’s spread across a 34-hectare venue space in Adelaide’s magnificent Botanic Park.

 WOMAD – the World Of Music, Arts and Dance – was established in 1982.
 There are currently events held in Australia, the UK, New Zealand, Spain, Chile, UAE, Russia, Italy, Singapore, Sri Lanka and the USA.
 Maybe we’re a little biased, but we think the one in Adelaide is the best of all.